The Mayor of Garret: Act two

 The mob gathers under the window.
-Sir Jacob suggests that the common people in the mob have the potential to be great orators: “you will meet with materials to make a Sylla, a Cicero, a Solon, or a Caesar”.
+Sir Jacob suggests that the common people in the mob have the potential to be great orators: "you will meet with materials to make a Sylla, a Cicero, a Solon, or a Caesar".
 All exit.
 The mob enters, with Heel-Tap at their head.
-Heel-Tap presides over the election, as various candidates’ proposals are read aloud.
+Heel-Tap presides over the election, as various candidates' proposals are read aloud.
 Sneak goes after the Major and Mrs. Sneak, who have disappeared again.
 One candidate, Matthew Mug, presents his arguments for how to improve the town, but Heel-Tap refuses a bribe and denounces him.
 Sir Jacob's family returns; he chastises Bruin for his harsh treatment of his wife.
 Sneak rushes in, having discovered that the Major and Mrs. Sneak are in the locked summer-house.
 Heel-Tap enters, and announces that Sneak has been elected mayor.
-Mrs. Sneak enters, and Sneak stands up to her, announcing that he will begin to live his life as he chooses: “if some folks go into gardens with Majors, mayhap other people will go into garrets with maids.”
+Mrs. Sneak enters, and Sneak stands up to her, announcing that he will begin to live his life as he chooses: "if some folks go into gardens with Majors, mayhap other people will go into garrets with maids."
 She abuses Sneak, but he and Bruin have the upper hand.
 The Major enters.
 Bruin makes Mrs. Sneak cry and fights with the Major; Sneak capitulates to his wife's sobs.
 Mrs Sneak demands that another person be elected mayor.
-Sir Jacob suggests that Heel-Tap act as the “Locum tenens” (deputy).
+Sir Jacob suggests that Heel-Tap act as the locum tenens (deputy).

-Influence from Restoration Comedy
+Influence from Restoration comedy

-Mary Megie Belden asserted in 1929 that The Mayor of Garratt had much more in common with comedies of the Restoration era, than with contemporary 18th-century plays, observing that "Sneak and Bruin with their respective wives have been easily recognized as descendants of Bisket and Fribble with their respective wives in Epsom Wells [written by Thomas Shadwell], and the scene where Sneak peeps through the key-hole of the summer-house in Act 2 was doubtless suggested by a scene in the same play."
+Mary Megie Belden asserted in 1929 that The Mayor of Garratt had much more in common with comedies of the Restoration era, than with contemporary 18th-century plays, observing that "Sneak and Bruin with their respective wives have been easily recognised as descendants of Bisket and Fribble with their respective wives in Epsom Wells [written by Thomas Shadwell], and the scene where Sneak peeps through the key-hole of the summer-house in Act 2 was doubtless suggested by a scene in the same play."